oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 ### Jupiter ♃
 Growth, expansion.
 The symbol for Jupiter is the greek letter Zeta with a stroke to indicate that it is used as an abbreviation for the god Zeus.
+In alchemy it's symbol is the combination of silver (moon) and vinegar (matter) and is associated with tin.
+It rules over wisdom, justice and knowledge.
 Associated metal: **Tin**
 Associated day: **Thursday**
 Associated color: **Blue**